103 Energy Management with IoT

 What is IoT Energy Management?

 IoT Energy Management is like having smart helpers for your home’s energy use.
 Imagine your home has lots of little helpers that watch how much energy everything is using.
-These helpers send information to a smart brain ,that figures out how to save energy and money.
+These helpers send information to a smart brain, that figures out how to save energy and money.
 So, it’s like having a super smart energy manager for your home!

-what is the importance of Energy Management?
+What is the importance of Energy Management?

 • energy management helps businesses and households reduce their energy consumption on utility bills.